| 1989 |

 | 1994 |

-GATA-1 is phosphorylated on 6 serines in its amino terminus in uninduced MEL cells, and a 7th site (serine 310) becomes phosphorylated upon DMSO-induced differentiation; phosphorylation does not significantly alter DNA-binding affinity, specificity, or transcriptional transactivation. |
+GATA-1 is phosphorylated on 6 serines within its amino terminus in uninduced MEL cells, and a 7th site (serine 310) becomes phosphorylated upon DMSO-induced differentiation; however, phosphorylation at these sites does not significantly affect DNA-binding affinity, specificity, DNA bending, or transcriptional transactivation. |

 The Journal of biological chemistry |